- As low as $1,273/Night

 - Approximately 2300 square feet

-Located in downtown Charleston this is a entirely modernized historic home.
+Located in downtown Charleston this is a entirely refreshed historic home.
 Light and airy space, high ceilings, ceiling fans, AC, wood floor, open kitchen, and a brick paved back patio along with all other modern amenities.
 3 bedrooms + office with another queen bed in it and 3 full baths make it ideal for any group.
 Pet friendly for modest dogs and cats, for all others ask.
 Citadel, MUSC, & College of Charleston visitors, family, and friends: The Blue House is literally just blocks away!
 Permit number OP2025-05953

 Edit